Jairaj1696/C-/README.md

 }
 ```

-# Create a Student class with attributes:name,roll number and marks.
+# 2.Create a Student class with attributes:name,roll number and marks.
 Add Member functions to input and display student details.
 Create at least 3 objects and display their data.
 ```cpp
 #include <iostream>
 using namespace std;